MaeZhao/Ithaca-Apple-Harvest-Festival/documents/design-journey.md

 > How and where did you create this site?

 I created this site in HTML for INFO 1300.
-The website is entirely static.
+The website was entirely static.

 > Is this site designed for desktop, mobile devices or both?